Acrylic Nail Brush Sizes – How To Choose

 A size 8 is usually a great starting point for beginners.
 In fact, many nail techs start out using that exact size in beauty school.

-A size 8 acrylic nail brush is small enough to maneuver easily, but large enough to pick up a good-sized bead of acrylic powder, and work it over a nail efficiently.
+A size eight acrylic nail brush is small enough to manoeuvre easily, but large enough to pick up a good-sized bead of acrylic powder, and work it over a nail efficiently.

 And if you ever decide to move up a few sizes to speed up your work, it’s pretty easy to make the switch from a size 8 to something bigger.